MarcusWolschon/osmeditor4android/documentation/docs/help/en/Custom imagery.md

 * __Coverage__ left, bottom, right and top coordinates of a coverage bounding box in WGS84 coordinates, if the values are empty it is assumed that the layer covers the whole visible web-mercator area, that is -180°, -85°, 180°, 85°.
 * __Zoom__ _Min_ and _Max_ zoom levels, these indicates the minimum and maximum zoom levels available and are important for the app to determine over- and under-zoom correctly.
 * __Tile size__ side length in pixels for the tiles, default 256. _Available from version 16.0 and later_

+Selecting the _Save_ button will add the source to the configuration, _Save and set_ will additionally add the source to the active layers as the current background for background imagery sources.

+### Remote PMTiles source

+To add a remote PMTiles source add the URL and then select _Save_.
+Vespucci will attempt to retrieve all necessary information for the entry from the remote source if the URL ends with _.pmtiles_.

 ### Supported place holders